turtlebot/turtlebot4-user-manual/software/overview.md

 The TurtleBot 4 runs on Ubuntu 20.04 LTS (Focal Fossa) or Ubuntu 22.04 (Jammy Jellyfish) and currently only supports [ROS 2 Galactic](https://docs.ros.org/en/galactic/index.html) or [ROS 2 Humble](https://docs.ros.org/en/humble/index.html) respectively.
 The TurtleBot 4 software is entirely open source under the Apache 2.0 license, and is available on the [TurtleBot Github](https://github.com/turtlebot).

 There are 2 main computers that run software used by TurtleBot 4: the onboard Raspberry Pi 4, the Create® 3 onboard processor.
 The user can also connect to the robot with their own PC to visualise sensor data, configure the robot, and more.
-Each computer is required to run Ubuntu 20.04 with ROS 2 Galactic.
+Each computer is required to run the same version of Ubuntu and ROS 2 as the Turtlebot 4.

 <figure class="aligncenter">
     <img src="media/computer_connections.png" alt="Computer connections" style="width: 60%"/>